nesteajeff/nesteajeff/README.md

 - Hi, I’m Jeffrey
-- I’m interested in AI and data science
+- I’m interested in data science
-- I’m currently learning to work with scikit-learn and TensorFlow

 <!---
 nesteajeff/nesteajeff is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.